-A number of costs borne by the Group have a negative impact on it vis-à-vis its European competitors.
-For example, for 2020 Papeteries de Clairefontaine paid almost €1.4 million to the extended producer responsibility (EPR) scheme as a seller of graphic paper on the market.
+Anumber of costs borne by the Group have a negative impact on it vis-à-vis its European competitors.
+For example, for 2021 Papeteries de Clairefontaine paid almost €1.3 million to the extended producer responsibility (EPR) scheme as a seller of graphic paper on the market.
 This mandatory contribution does not exist in any other European country and foreign producers selling in France pass the cost on to distributors.

-A LONG-TERM POLICY
+A LONG-TERM POLICY .

-Établissements Charles Nusse SA holds more than 80% of the capital of Exacompta Clairefontaine.
-The family holding company manages and controls the group, enabling it to set a consistent long-term policy.
+Etablissements Charles Nusse SA holds more than 80% of the capital of Exacompta Clairefontaine.
+The family holding company manages and controls the Group, enabling it to set a consistent long-term policy.

-In a capital-intensive industry, the Group has placed in reserve around three quarters of its consolidated income.
+In a capital-intensive industry, the Group posts around three quarters of its consolidated earnings to reserves.
 Despite having a satisfactory cash flow situation, major internal and external investments are financed by long-term loans.